 Don’t let the struggles of a dry beard drive you to shave off all of your hard work.

-Save it instead with this bead balm by Grave Before Shave.
-With deep conditioning and a subtle scent of bourbon that lasts throughout the day, this product helps you to achieve it all; whether you are wanting a tamed beard or one with wild style!
+Save it instead with this beard balm by Grave Before Shave.
+With deep conditioning and a subtle scent of bourbon that lasts throughout the day, this product helps you achieve it all, whether you want a tamed beard or one with a wild style.

 Honest Amish beard balm is one of the most popular beard balms within the beard maintenance world and likely one that you may have already heard of before.
-With its low entry price, it makes it easy for most guys to pick up and use for their first ever beard balm.
+Its low entry price makes it easy for most guys to pick up and use it as their first-ever beard balm.

-After application you will find that it does dissipate after about an hour of use, so whether you like it or not, the scent won’t be noticeable in due time.
+After application, you will find that it does dissipate after about an hour of application.

-After using this product for a few days, there is no doubt about it, Wild Willie’s Beard Butter Balm will leave your beard in great shape.
-Not only does it give your beard great form, but it will cure any sort of itching instantaneously.
+After using this product for a few days, there is no doubt about it – Wild Willie’s Beard Butter Balm will completely stop any dry and itchy feeling that has been going on with your beard.
+Not only does it give your beard great form, but it will hydrate your skin as well.

-Regarding the scent of this beard balm, being that it has tea tree, rosemary, cedarwood essential oils, it does give off kind of a lavender/woodsy scent.
+The scent of this beard balm is that it has tea tree, rosemary, and cedarwood essential oils; it does give off a kind of a lavender/woodsy scent.

 If you prefer an unscented beard balm, then this isn’t for you.